 She says her business’s name and its packaging are what drives customers to her product first.
 “Then we get them to taste and they love our flavors,” she adds.
 “Often we’re giving people the first taste of bitters they’ve ever had…We encourage folks to play and find out what they like best.
-You’ll notice most of our recipes give a range for the number of dashes of bitters, some people are more sensitive to bitter flavors than others.”
+You’ll notice most of our recipes give a range for the number of dashes to add, some people are more sensitive to the flavors than others.”

 Brazelton sources ingredients from Mountain Rose Herbs in Eugene.
 One can find The Bitter Housewife’s products, such as their cardamom (winner of a 2018 Good Food Award), lime coriander, and grapefruit flavors, at retail outlets across Oregon.
 Her current favorite is Orange Bitters, which she recently peeled for a new batch, making her kitchen a citrus wonderland.